Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-manipulate-flight-data.md

 	del df['TAIL_NUM']
 	```

 1. Most of other missing values are missing due to flights that were canceled or diverted to other destinations.
-Let's remove those rows from the DataFrame to prevent them from skewing any analysis:
+Let's remove those rows from the DataFrame to prevent them from skewing any statistics:

 	```python
 	df = df.dropna()